bayesimpact/bayeshack-interior/README.md

 This an http API with extensive documentatin that can be found [here](https://usda.github.io/RIDB/).
 Register for an API key [here](https://ridb.recreation.gov/?action=register) and check out my [example notebook](examples/recreation_database_api.ipynb).

-In case you don't feel like using their API, you can download the whole dataset from [here](https://ridb.recreation.gov/?action=datadownload).
+In case you don't feel like using their API, you can download the whole dataset from [here](https://ridb.recreation.gov/?action=datadownload), or slack @dannoparker for a disk copy.

 ### Data Dictionary for RIDB and NCSU

 #### RIDB
+The RIDB historical RIDB data is organized into 10 separate csv files.
+Note that these files are organized by U.S. Government fiscal year.
+So, 2015 would represent orders placed between October 1st, 2014 and September 30th, 2015.
+Contact @delapper if you have questions about how the files are organized.

 |	COLUMN	|	DATA-TYPE	|	DESCRIPTION	|
 | ---		| ---		| ---		|
 |	ID	|	NUMBER(38)	|	System generated unique id for the order	|